2021sam/bear_hugo_hero_theme/content/rv-repair/rv-collision-repair.md

 +++
-title = "RV Collision Repair"
-layout = "swiper-showcase-wrap"
-data = "rv-service"
+title = "RV Collision Repair – San Francisco Bay Area" layout = "swiper-showcase-wrap" data = "rv-service" description = "RV collision repair for motorhomes, fifth wheels, travel trailers, campers, and toy haulers in the San Francisco Bay Area.
+Expert frame, bodywork, painting, and insurance assistance since 1979." weight = 3
 +++

-# 🛠️ RV Collision Repair for Travel Trailers, Campers & Fifth Wheels
+# 🛠️ RV Collision Repair for Motorhomes, Trailers & Campers

-BEAR Collision Center specializes in RV collision repair for fifth wheels, travel trailers, camper vans, and toy haulers.
-Our goal: get you back on the road safely and efficiently — with quality repairs you can trust.
+At **{{< brand >}}**, we specialize in **RV collision repair** for **motorhomes, fifth wheels, travel trailers, camper vans, and toy haulers**.

-From minor scrapes to major collision rebuilds, our certified technicians use factory repair methods to restore your RV to like-new condition.
-Whether your vehicle was rear-ended, sideswiped, or suffered structural frame damage, we’ve got you covered.
+From minor scrapes to major collision rebuilds, our certified technicians use **factory repair methods** to restore your RV to *better-than-factory condition*.

+Whether your vehicle was rear-ended, sideswiped, or suffered structural **frame damage**, we have the expertise to get you safely back on the road.
+We work with all major insurance companies and provide **photo estimates** to ensure a smooth and transparent repair process.

 We work with all major insurance companies and provide photo estimates to ensure a smooth and transparent repair process.

+---

 ## We Handle All Forms of RV Damage: